ajstamps/motecpy/README.md

 # motecpy

 Library to connect Python and a MoTeC ECU.
-Requires CAN-Utils and PyCAN.
+Requires python-can.